WICG/compression-dictionary-transport/README.md

     * It will be downloaded with “idle” priority, once the site is actually idle
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).
     * Browsers may decide to not use a shared dictionary if it contains hints that its contents are not public (e.g. `Cache-Control: private` headers).
-* Once the dictionary is downloaded, future navigation requests may advertise the presence of the dictionary using a `bikeshed-available-dictionary:` request header.
+* Once the dictionary is downloaded, future navigation requests may advertise the presence of the dictionary using a `sec-bikeshed-available-dictionary:` request header.
+    * Only a single shared dictionary will be advertised.
+Shared dictionary will only be used if the path in question doesn't have another available dictionary (from the static resource flow).
+New shared dictionaries will override older ones.
     * Browsers may avoid advertising the header in some cases to reduce abuse risk.
     * Due to the dynamic nature of the resource, dynamically compressing it with the dictionary will not pose a regression compared to common practices today (e.g. serving-time compression with brotli level 5).
+    * Similar to the static resource case, the server will indicate a use of the dictionary using the `content-encoding` header.
-* In case the browser advertized a dictionary but then fails to successfuly fetch it from its cache *and* the dictionary was used by the server, the resource request should be terminated.
+    * Similarly again, in case the browser advertized a dictionary but then fails to successfuly fetch it from its cache *and* the dictionary was used by the server, the resource request should be terminated.

 #### Open questions:
-* Should browsers restrict the number of shared dictionaries per origin to one at a time?
-Alternatively, should shared dictionaries also have a "path" component, enable multiple ones for different parts of the origin?
+* Should shared dictionaries also have a "path" component, enabling multiple ones for different parts of the origin?

 ### Compression API